hegelmax/php-env-secured/README.md

-# 📦 EnvSecuredConfig — Encrypted Configuration Manager for PHP
+# 📦 EnvSecured — Encrypted Configuration Manager for PHP

-[EnvSecuredConfig](https://github.com/hegelmax/php-env-secured) is a lightweight, secure, and self-contained PHP module for storing sensitive configuration values (API keys, database credentials, tokens) in an encrypted form.
+[EnvSecured](https://github.com/hegelmax/php-env-secured) is a lightweight, secure, and self-contained PHP module for storing sensitive configuration values (API keys, database credentials, tokens) in an encrypted form.

 It provides: